0no-co/gql.tada/website/reference/config-format.md

 The `schema` option specifies how to load your GraphQL schema and currently allows for three different schema formats.
 It accepts either:

-- a path to a `.graphql` file containing a schema definition (in GraphQL SDL format)
+- a path or glob to a `.graphql` file containing a schema definition (in GraphQL SDL format)
 - a path to a `.json` file containing a schema’s introspection query data
 - a URL to a GraphQL API that can be introspected